PsyOpDebunker/debunqr/_posts/2020-08-25-the-service-providers:-vanwa.markdown

 ![Fucking yikes](/assets/vanwa-connected-domains.jpg)

 The very first connected domain in the list is an explicit reference to the illegal content that 4chan/8chan never seems to distance itself from.
+Again, why in the hell is a Trump-stanning SuperSpy&copy; leaking classified intelligence on a message board for fans of the type of sexual exploitation that Trump is supposedly at war against?

 In addition to this domain there are 24 other domains recently connected to that IP.

 In a nutshell, Q posts as well as Qmap posts are served from a server located in Vancouver, Washington, USA.